YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * While a larger align size trades off crash recovery time in favor of increased journaling throughput, especially when before image journaling is in use, there is marginal value in using an align size larger than a few MB.

-* The minimum ALIGNSIZE supported is always be greater than or equal to the maximum journal record size, which in turn depends on the maximum database block size.
+* The minimum ALIGNSIZE supported is always greater than or equal to the maximum journal record size, which in turn depends on the maximum database block size.

-* Note that a large value of ALIGNSIZE implies infrequent boundaries for recovery to use, and hence slows backward recovery down so drastically that, for example, the maximum value of 4194304 causes backward recovery (in case of a crash) to take as much time as forward recovery using the same journal file(s).
+* Note that a large value of ALIGNSIZE implies infrequent boundaries for recovery to use, and hence slows backward recovery down so drastically that for example, the maximum value of 4194304 causes backward recovery (in case of a crash) to take as much time as forward recovery using the same journal file(s).

 **ALL[OCATION]=blocks**

 Sets the allocation size of the journal file.
 YottaDB uses this information to determine when it should first review the disk space available for the journal file.
 The size of the journal file at creation time is a constant (depending on the YottaDB version) but once the journal file reaches the size specified by ALLOCATION, every extension produces a check of free space available on the device used for the journal file.

 YottaDB issues informational messages to the system log whenever the free space available is not much more than the extension size.
-YottaDB provides these extension checks as an operational aid for identifying, before space runs out, that a file system holding the journal file is low on space.
+YottaDB provides these extension checks as an operational aid for identifying before space runs out that a file system holding the journal file is low on space.
 When there is no more free space available on the file system holding a journal file, YottaDB shuts off journaling for the corresponding database file.

 The default ALLOCATION value is 2048 blocks.
 The minimum value allowed is 2048.
 The maximum value is 8,388,607 (4GB-512 bytes, the maximum journal file size).